Description

 Command-line arguments are values passed to a program at launch, available inside the program via the

 argc/argvarray in C, orsys.argvin Python.
-They are separate from environment variables and standard input - three distinct ways a program receives data from its caller.When a binary checks
+They are separate from environment variables and standard input - three distinct ways a program receives data from its caller.A binary that compares

 Output parsing with shell tools like